Skip to content

 The LRV of Cotton Balls is 90.67.

-Decorator’s White is very similar to Chantilly Lace, but darker.
+Decorator’s White is similar to Chantilly Lace, but darker and a little bit more gray.

 Chantilly Lace vs Decorator's White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.